moggy7/tyrant-faction-report/README.md

 -----|-------------------|-------------------------------------------------------------------------------------
-  Xa | Battles Initiated | the number of times the user clicked either Fight or Surge Xd | Net Damage        | the total damage the player dealt to opposing faction, minus the damage they took i | User ID           | the unique ID given by the Tyrant client for each user Xl | Loyalty Gain      | the amount of loyalty the player gained (this is equal to their win count) n | Name              | the name of the user (if you supply a file to REPORT_FORMAT:aliases, the name from that file) Xp | Win %             | the percentage of battles won over total battles fought, including defensive battles q | Last Login        | the number of days ago that the user last logged in Xr | Total Losses      | the total number of battles the user lost Xs | Approx. Surge %   | an estimate of the percentage of the time the user chose Surge instead of Fight u | Total Loyalty     | the total loyalty points accumulated by the user since joining the faction v | Level             | the user's level at the time the report is generated Xw | Total Wins        | the total number of battles won, including defensive battles
+  Xa | Battles Initiated | the number of times the user clicked either Fight or Surge Xd | Net Damage        | the total damage the player dealt to opposing faction, minus the damage they took Xf | Damage For        | the total damage the player dealt to opposing faction Xg | Damage Against    | the total damage the player took i | User ID           | the unique ID given by the Tyrant client for each user Xl | Loyalty Gain      | the amount of loyalty the player gained (this is equal to their win count) n | Name              | the name of the user (if you supply a file to REPORT_FORMAT:aliases, the name from that file) o | Rank              | the rank of the user in faction Xp | Win %             | the percentage of battles won over total battles fought, including defensive battles q | Last Login        | the number of days ago that the user last logged in Xr | Total Losses      | the total number of battles the user lost Xs | Approx. Surge %   | an estimate of the percentage of the time the user chose Surge instead of Fight t | Last Claim        | the number of days ago that the user claimed tokens u | Total Loyalty     | the total loyalty points accumulated by the user since joining the faction v | Level             | the user's level at the time the report is generated Xw | Total Wins        | the total number of battles won, including defensive battles